YinJC/uk-tex-faq/FAQ-ant.md

----
-layout: page
-title: The ANT typesetting system
+# The ANT typesetting system
----

 Achim Blumensath's [ANT](http://ant.berlios.de) project aims not to replicate TeX with a different implementation